 The NYS Police serves all New York residents.
 Troop C provides services locally to Broome and other surrounding counties.
+They have stations located in Kirkwood, Deposit, Endwell, and Whitney Point.

 Fire

 Sanford is protected by two fire departments.
 A map of their coverage areas is included in the Appendix.